sinanisler/WordPress.js/README.md

 ### Plan
 Plan is making the WordPress Server the only server and using React only client side.
 Using React with GraphQL making the render on client side only.
-WordPress will render basit html for the crawlers but react will hide and check the bots.
+WordPress will render bare minimum html for the crawlers but React will hide on users.
-If bots visits they will see basic html if user visits they will render the website.
+If crawlers visit they will see read html and if user visit they will render the theme.

 ### ✔ Flow